 Mix the remainder of the 2 freshly ground flours together with the salt.
 Cut the butter in with a pastry cutter or 2 forks until the mixture resembles coarse sand.
 A few pea-sized lumps of butter are okay.

 Stir in the milk — you should have a very wet dough, but not soupy – add a little more milk if the dough is too dry.
 Cover the bowl with a clean tea towel and set aside for 15 minutes to allow the grains to absorb the milk.

 Preheat a cast-iron pan over med-low heat for 5 minutes.

 Dust each side lightly with oat flour, mark a cross into one side of the bannock with the handle of a wooden spoon, then carefully transfer it to the dry cast iron pan.
 Cook until golden, about 15 minutes.
 Flip and cook until golden on the second side, about 10-15 minutes.
-Cool on a rack for 5 minutes before cutting into 4 to 8 wedges.
+Cool on a rack for 5 minutes before cutting into 8 wedges.

 Serve warm, preferably with butter and honey/jam.
 Jocasta may have preferred hers plain, but that’s no reason for us not to enjoy ours at their new-world best, aye?

 - I keep a second coffee grinder to grind small batches of grains and whole spices.
 To clean it in between grindings, run 3 tablespoons of rice through it for 30 seconds.
 Discard the rice and admire your shiny, clean grinder…

 - Use a small plate as a template and cut around it if you’re having trouble getting a perfect round freehand.